• Skip to primary navigation

 • Lemon juice: Fresh juice is best for making this classic cocktail.

 • Egg white: You can use a fresh egg white that you separate from the yolk, or you can use egg whites in the carton.
 Make sure you’re getting egg whites and not the ones that have a touch of yolk in the carton – those will not work.
 The advantage of the egg whites in the carton is that they are pasteurized making them safer than fresh egg whites.
-Technically the lemon juice and alcohol would likely prevent illness due to their antibacterial properties, but apparently, if you use fresh egg whites you should wait 9 minutes according to scientists to make sure the bacteria have been killed off.
+Technically the lemon juice and alcohol would likely prevent illness due to their antibacterial properties, but apparently, if you use fresh egg whites you should wait 9 minutes according to scientists to make sure the bacteria have been eliminated.

 • Garnishes: I used sliced lemons because it’s what I had, but if you have access to pomegranate seeds I think those would be perfect as well.

-To make this Pomegranate Sour, you add all of the ingredients except for the garnishes into a cocktail shaker filled with ice and shake it up.
-The longer you shake it, the foamier and creamier this delicious cocktail will be.
 You want to double strain by straining over a fine mesh strainer to make sure that if any of the egg white clumped up it won’t end up in the drink.
 You can pour it into a martini glass or a coupe glass like I did.

 Close up of the pomegranate sour cocktail's foamy top with a lemon on top.